 Applications Past and Present

-Although it was explicitly designed for the telegraph, people found other ways to utilize Morse Code.
+Although the invention of Morse Code came about because of the telegraph, people found other ways to use it.
 With the dawn of radiotelegraph machines in the 1890s, coded messages could travel via radio waves.
-Likewise, some purely visual media have long histories with International Morse Code.
+Likewise, some purely visual media have long histories with the International Morse Code.
 Beginning in 1867, ships began using onboard blinker lights to flash signals at each other.

-Then there's the case of Jeremiah Denton, Jr. An American navy pilot (and future senator), he was captured during the Vietnam War.
-In a forced appearance on North Vietnamese television, Denton was coerced into saying that his captors were treating him well behind enemy lines.
+Then, there's the case of Jeremiah Denton, Jr., an American Navy pilot (and future senator) captured during the Vietnam War.
+In a forced appearance on North Vietnamese television, his captors coerced Denton into saying that he was faring well behind enemy lines.
 But his eyes told a different story.
 By blinking in sequence, he used Morse code to spell out the word "torture."

 Later in the 20th century, the code was largely phased out.
-The U.S. Coast Guard hasn't used it in an official capacity since 1995 and modern ships are far more reliant on satellite communications systems.
-However, Uncle Sam's Navy is still training intelligence specialists to master the code.
+The U.S. Coast Guard hasn't used it in an official capacity since 1995, and modern ships are far more reliant on satellite communications systems.
+However, Uncle Sam's Navy still trains intelligence specialists to master the code.

 Now That's Interesting